noderod/DARLMID/server/licenses/README.md

 license, a link to which is provided [here](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
 The only change made was cropping a circle which encompasses the car into another image.

-2. The [*river with forest in the background*](https://commons.wikimedia.org/wiki/File:Storsj%C3%B6n_i_Vindelns_kommun.jpg) image was obtained from WIkimedia commons, licensed under the Creative Commons CC0 1.0 Universal Public Domain Dedication.
+2. The [*river with forest in the background*](https://commons.wikimedia.org/wiki/File:Storsj%C3%B6n_i_Vindelns_kommun.jpg) image was obtained from Wikimedia commons, licensed under the Creative Commons CC0 1.0 Universal Public Domain Dedication.
 The actual image used is provided [here](https://upload.wikimedia.org/wikipedia/commons/thumb/6/69/Storsj%C3%B6n_i_Vindelns_kommun.jpg/1280px-Storsj%C3%B6n_i_Vindelns_kommun.jpg), its author is shown as *Askan error*.
 No changes were made.